-Note that the set $\{2,3,4\}$ is not a head, because it is not barren. \end{exm}
+\begin{exm} The graph $\mathcal{L}$ in Figure~\ref{figgraph1}(a) has the following head--tail pairs: Note that the set $\{2,3,4\}$ is not a head, because it is not barren. \end{exm}

 In general, it is not possible to order the vertices in an acyclic directed mixed graph such that, for each head $H$, all the vertices in $\pa_\G(H)$ precede all the vertices in $H$.
-A counter example is given in Figure \ref{fig:noorder}(a), which is taken from \citet{richardson:09}.
-The head $\{1,4\}$ has parent 2, and whilst the head $\{2,3\}$ has parent 1; whichever way we order the vertices 1 and 2, the condition will be violated.
+A counterexample is given in Figure~\ref{fignoorder}(a), which is taken from \citet{richardson09}.
+The head $\{1,4\}$ has parent 2, and the head $\{2,3\}$ has parent 1, so whichever way we order the vertices 1 and 2, the condition will be violated.

-However, there is a well-defined partial ordering on heads which will be useful to us, and satisfies the essential property of partition-suitability from Section \ref{sec:partitions}.
+However, there is a well-defined partial ordering on heads which will be useful to us, and satisfies the essential property of partition-suitability from Section~\ref{secpartitions}.

-\begin{dfn} For two distinct heads $H_i$ and $H_j$ in an ADMG $\G$, say that $H_i \prec H_j$ if $H_i \subseteq \an_\G (H_j)$. \end{dfn}
+\begin{dfn} For two distinct heads $H_i$ and $H_j$ in an ADMG $\G$, say that $H_i \prec H_j$ if $H_i \subseteq\an_\G(H_j)$. \end{dfn}